eatthebuffet/eatthebuffet.github.io/_posts/2023-07-07-Pivoting-with-ligolo.md

 Now on the Attacker Machine but another terminal I can run pings on the internal network on the victims machine.

 ![](/assets/images/ligolo/4.png)

-It also worth noting that ligolo does not use SOCK5, but instead ligolo uses GVISOR and thus is must faster than a SOCKS proxy.

 You can also gain a revshell back to your client by adding a listener to your host.